4ian/GDevelop/GDevelop.js/Readme.md

 # GDevelop.js

 This is the port of GDevelop core classes to JavaScript.
-This allow [GDevelop Core libraries](https://github.com/4ian/GDevelop) to run in a browser or on Node.js.
+This allows [GDevelop Core libraries](https://github.com/4ian/GDevelop) to run in a browser or on Node.js.

-> 🎮 GDevelop is a full featured, cross-platform, open-source game development software requiring no programming skills.
+> 🎮 GDevelop is a full-featured, cross-platform, open-source game development software requiring no programming skills.
 Download it on [the official website](https://gdevelop-app.com).

 ## How to build

-> 👋 Usually if you're working on GDevelop editor or extensions in JavaScript, you don't need rebuilding GDevelop.js.
+> 👋 Usually, if you're working on the GDevelop editor or extensions in JavaScript, you don't need to rebuild GDevelop.js.
 If you want to make changes in C++ extensions or classes, read this section.

-- Make sure you have [CMake 3.17+](http://www.cmake.org/) (3.5+ should work on Linux/macOS) and [Node.js](nodejs.org/) installed.
+- Make sure you have [CMake 3.17+](http://www.cmake.org/) (3.5+ should work on Linux/macOS) and [Node.js](https://nodejs.org/) installed.

 - Install [Emscripten](https://github.com/kripken/emscripten), as explained on the [Emscripten installation instructions](http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html):